darryl-h/v-rising-server/README.md

 # Global Banlist
 The `banlist.txt` file in this repository will contain a list of Steam IDs who have griefed.
-If your ID is on this list, it will not be removed.
+If your ID is on this list, it will not be removed and **there is no arbitration**.
 As a server opreator, you may elect to add these IDs to your server, or not.
+If you wish to add to this list:
+* Create a new issue
-If you wish to add to it, add the evidence (screen shot of the grief, and the steam ID) in a new issue, and they will be added.
+* Add the evidence (screen shot of the grief, and the steam ID)

 Griefing is defined as:
 * Cheating